 4. The following choices are available for customizing the installation:

-2. Installation Mode: Choose All namespaces on the cluster if you want the Project Quay Operator to be available cluster-wide.
-Choose A specific namespace on the cluster if you want it deployed only within a single namespace.
+1. Choose All namespaces on the cluster if you want the Project Quay Operator to be available cluster-wide.
 It is recommended that you install the Project Quay Operator cluster-wide.
 If you choose a single namespace, the monitoring component will not be available by default.

 • Approval Strategy: Choose to approve either automatic or manual updates.
 Automatic update strategy is recommended.